Nouzan/positions/README.md

 rust_decimal_macros = "1.26.1"
 ```

-2. Then, let's calculate some positions:
+2. And now you can calculate your positions!

 ```rust
 use positions::prelude::*;